I was just old enough to answer the phone — maybe 6? — when the male grown-up on the other end of the line asked, “Do you play with yourself?”

 I can think of people in my life who would dismiss that statement as being extreme — but that’s because we’re steeped in an unbalanced culture.

 Jessica Valenti puts it much better than I do.
 Her piece in the Nation, “Ending Rape Illiteracy” has been called, “THE manifesto for ending rape illiteracy–& a sexual assault culture,” by journalist and author E.J.
 Graff.

 Towards the conclusion of her article, Valenti writes that Americans are mired in misogyny and without feminist influence.
 That really strikes home for me.

 When I look at my own posts here from the last five years — particularly, “Thoughts While Curling Eyelashes,” I cringe at how narrow my thinking has been.
 How did it happen that I started a post with the words, “They can kill us with their bare hands,” and ended it with, “I like feeling pretty”?
 How?

-I don’t want a dime for every self-defeating, anti-feminist thought I’ve ever written or said or acted upon, I want someone to teach me how to reason differently.
+I don’t want a dime every time I catch myself demonstrating self-defeating or anti-feminist thoughts, I want to learn how to reason differently.

 It has nothing to do with that phone call I got when I was a little girl.
 It has everything to do with countless facets of American culture — including tangible “structural inequalities” — that feel so normal they’re invisible.